Machine learning in earth sciences

-Applications of machine learning in earth sciences include geological mapping, gas leakage detection and geological features identification.
-Machine learning (ML) is a type of artificial intelligence (AI) that enables computer systems to classify, cluster, identify and analyze vast and complex sets of data while eliminating the need for explicit instructions and programming.
-Earth science is the study of the origin, evolution, and future of the planet Earth.
-The Earth system can be subdivided into four major components including the solid earth, atmosphere, hydrosphere and biosphere.
+Applications of machine learning (ML) in earth sciences include geological mapping, gas leakage detection and geological feature identification.
+Machine learning is a subdiscipline of artificial intelligence aimed at developing programs that are able to classify, cluster, identify, and analyze vast and complex data sets without the need for explicit programming to do so.
+Earth science is the study of the origin, evolution, and future of the Earth.
+The earth's system can be subdivided into four major components including the solid earth, atmosphere, hydrosphere, and biosphere.

-A variety of algorithms may be applied depending on the nature of the earth science exploration.
+A variety of algorithms may be applied depending on the nature of the task.
 Some algorithms may perform significantly better than others for particular objectives.
-For example, convolutional neural networks (CNN) are good at interpreting images, artificial neural networks (ANN) perform well in soil classification but more computationally expensive to train than support-vector machine (SVM) learning.
-The application of machine learning has been popular in recent decades, as the development of other technologies such as unmanned aerial vehicles (UAVs), ultra-high resolution remote sensing technology and high-performance computing units lead to the availability of large high-quality datasets and more advanced algorithms.
+For example, convolutional neural networks (CNNs) are good at interpreting images, whilst more general neural networks may be used for soil classification, but can be more computationally expensive to train than alternatives such as support vector machines.
+The range of tasks to which ML (including deep learning) is applied has been ever-growing in recent decades, as has the development of other technologies such as unmanned aerial vehicles (UAVs), ultra-high resolution remote sensing technology, and high-performance computing.
+This has led to the availability of large high-quality datasets and more advanced algorithms.